In times of pandemic “don’t let the essential be invisible to the eyes «

 We are part of a region characterized by inequality, with a high number of people who carry out informal work, with very little ability to save within the paralysis of the economy.
 The crisis will have differential effects according to the levels of social vulnerability.

-As it is said, boys and girls are overrepresented in the most vulnerable social groups.
+As it is said, children are overrepresented in the most vulnerable social groups.
 Part of co-responsibility is the implementation of solidarity mechanisms at the community level to ensure support and supplies to those who have difficulties obtaining them, to disseminate quality information and collaborate with compliance with the measures imposed by the health authorities to come to concrete actions concerning everyone and for everyone.

 Parents and reference adults have a great responsibility to support, hold, and provide information, giving it to the little ones in a friendly way providing the tranquility they need without hiding the real dangers.